-Data science bootcamps and master’s programs are two of the most common pathways into data science careers.
+Data science bootcamps and master’s programs are two of the most common pathways into becoming a data scientist.

 Each learning program offers key advantages and trade-offs.